Evoke (LON:EVOK) Stock Price Down 9.6% - Here's Why

-Several analysts recently weighed in on EVOK shares.
-Berenberg Bank reiterated a "buy" rating and issued a GBX 95 target price on shares of Evoke in a report on Thursday, August 21st.
-Deutsche Bank Aktiengesellschaft upped their price target on Evoke from GBX 88 to GBX 108 and gave the stock a "buy" rating in a research note on Wednesday, August 13th.
-Finally, JPMorgan Chase & Co. dropped their price objective on Evoke from GBX 82 to GBX 66 and set a "neutral" rating for the company in a research note on Wednesday, October 29th.
-Three research analysts have rated the stock with a Buy rating and one has given a Hold rating to the company.
-Based on data from MarketBeat, the stock has a consensus rating of "Moderate Buy" and an average price target of GBX 102.25.
+Several analysts have issued reports on EVOK shares.
+Deutsche Bank Aktiengesellschaft upped their price target on shares of Evoke from GBX 88 to GBX 108 and gave the company a "buy" rating in a report on Wednesday, August 13th.
+Berenberg Bank lowered Evoke to a "hold" rating and reduced their target price for the company from GBX 95 to GBX 35 in a research note on Thursday.
+Finally, JPMorgan Chase & Co. dropped their price target on Evoke from GBX 82 to GBX 66 and set a "neutral" rating for the company in a research report on Wednesday, October 29th.
+Two research analysts have rated the stock with a Buy rating and two have given a Hold rating to the company.
+According to data from MarketBeat.com, the stock presently has a consensus rating of "Moderate Buy" and an average price target of GBX 87.25.

 About Evoke